 Design and Build

-In a world where our technologies are getting smaller and smaller, our experts determined soundbars to be the winners in this section of our sound bar vs surround sound comparison for their compact size, ease of placement and portability.
+In a world where our technologies are getting smaller and smaller, our experts determined soundbars to be the winners in this section of our sound bar and surround sound speakers comparison for their compact size, ease of placement and portability.

 Sound Bar and Surround Sound: Sound Quality